 Aside from supplying substantial amounts of vitamin C, lemons act as anti-microbials.
 They destroy putrefactive bacteria in both the intestines and the mouth; used to purify the breath.

-Its antiseptic, antimicrobial and mucus-resolving action makes lemons useful during colds and flu.
+Lemon's antiseptic, antimicrobial and mucus-resolving action makes them useful during colds and flu.